Who we are

 Doctors

 We have psychiatrists who may be involved in your assessments and treatments, including prescribing and monitoring of medication and reviews.
 A psychiatrist may oversee your care and review your treatments.
+We have specialist GP’s who support us with physical monitoring and interpreting blood tests and ECG’s as well as offering physical monitoring when required.
+We have a Paediatrician who you may see for physical examinations and consultations as and when necessary.

 Our dietitians offer assessments and treatments.
 They use the current public health and scientific research on food, health and disease, which they translate into practical advice to help people make appropriate lifestyle and food choices.
+Our dietitians are also trained in NICE guideline treatments and may co-ordinate and deliver treatment alongside the nurses.

 Therapists

 • Child and Adolescent Psychologists work with individuals and parents/carers offering consultation, parent support and individual psychoanalytic psychotherapy.
-They also carry out assessments and the main treatment they provide is individual therapy such as cognitive behavioural therapy

 • Art psychotherapists mainly offer treatments of one-to-one art psychotherapy.